 Our customers can only make choices based on the information that’s available to them, so we appreciate how important it is to be transparent with our labelling.
 You certainly won’t find any fishy business on the labels of our seafood!

 We’re proud of our record on responsible fish, so all of our seafood products are labelled with detailed information on what’s inside.
 From the scientific and common names of the fish to their country of origin, we also include information on whether the product was fished or farmed, as well as the area of the fishery it comes from.

 We have disclosed our seafood sourcing through a public profile on the Ocean Disclosure Project website.
 The profile includes a list of all of the fisheries supplying our wild-caught seafood sourced, along with information on the fishery management, catch method, and environmental impact.

 Ever wondered where your tuna comes from?
 Not any more – you can trace any tuna that you buy in ALDI, right here.
 All you need to do is enter the ‘FAO’ number printed on the top of each can to find out more detailed information on the where the fish was caught.

 ALDI’s entire canned tuna range is sourced using only responsible catch methods.
 We may be big, but we can also think small, so all of the yellowfin tuna in our Ocean Rise products are caught one-by-one using the Pole and Line method.
-We also guarantee that all our yellowfin tuna is sourced from the Western and Central Pacific Ocean (WCPO), which has some of the healthiest populations of tuna in the world.
+The majority of our yellowfin tuna is also sourced from the Western and Central Pacific Ocean (WCPO), which has some of the healthiest populations of tuna in the world.

-By using the Pole and Line method, which reduces accidental ‘by-catch’ and selects only adult fish, our policy is helping to conserve yellowfin tuna and other marine animals in the WCPO.
+By using the Pole and Line method, which reduces accidental ‘by-catch’ of non-target species and immature tuna, our policy is helping to conserve yellowfin tuna and other marine animals in the WCPO.

 *Information is managed by the Food and Agriculture Organisation of the United Nations website.
 ALDI provides a link to this information.